 Soil quality is very important when planting food.
 If you provide your seedlings with good quality, organic compost then they will deliver in terms of the quality and quantity of produce.
 Having good nutrients in the soil aids with your plant’s growth.
 You can improve your soil by adding manure, compost or organic pellets.

 In our salad garden, we consider companion planting.
 This is a way of grouping plants together like neighbours which benefit each other and aid in pest prevention or improved growth.

 - We planted tomatoes, marigolds and basil together.
 Basil helps to repel pests from tomatoes and marigolds deter pests and attract hoverflies which are a beneficial insect.

 - Radish, cucumber and nasturtiums were another trio.
 The nasturtiums attract pests away from the crops and radish deter cucumber beetle.
 Nasturtiums also encourage radish to have more flavour and heat.

-Step 4: Walter & Mulch
+Step 4: water & mulch

 Once you’ve planted your seedlings, mulch them well.
 You can use sugar cane or pea mulch.
 Mulch helps to retain water in the soil and is essential in an Aussie garden.
 Once you’ve put the mulch down give your plants a good water.
-It’s important to give your plants a regular deep water.
+It’s important to give your plants regular deep water.

 Growing your own food is such a great way to teach your children about self-sufficiency and really gives them more appreciation for the food that comes on their plate.
-I find that when my children grow food they are more likely to try new things and this makes me a happy Mum.
-I also know that the food they are eating is chemical free and has zero miles to plate.
+I find that when my children grow the food they are more likely to try new things and this makes me a happy Mum.
+I also know that the food they are eating is chemical-free and has zero miles to plate.